futechSol/hello-world/README.md

 # hello-world
-learning git
+learning git.
-started to use the git.
+Started to use the git.
+Lets start some experiments...!